pulumi/docs/reference/how.md

 Now, we run `pulumi stack init mystack`.
 Since `mystack` is a new stack, the stack checkpoint file is empty.

 Next, we run `pulumi update`.
 When the program runs to completion, it encounters two statements that create resources, `new aws.ec2.SecurityGroup()` and `new aws.ec2.Instance()`.
-So, the language host registers the following with the engine: a resource corresponding to `group` and a resource corresponding to `server`, using a naming scheme TODO.
-(TODO: need to explain how the program name corresponds to a URN that the language host/program and engine both understand.)
+So, the language host registers the following with the engine: a resource corresponding to `group` and a resource corresponding to `server`, using a naming scheme TODO. (🚧 TODO:need to explain how the program name corresponds to a URN that the language host/program and engine both understand.)

 The engine consults the checkpoint file, and sees that these two resources do not already exist.
 So, the engine calls the AWS resource provider, requesting that it create a security group.
 Once the operation succeeds, this state is written to the checkpoint file, including the value of the security group `name` property.
 Next, an EC2 instance is created, referencing this same `name` property.
 So, the resource graph will look like the following: